P3Senpai/Slovakia2019/README.md

  * Initial support for UVC compatible cameras
     - UVC cameras seem to draw significant amount of current from the USB bus.
         + This does not appear to present any problems for the REV Robotics Control Hub.
-	+ This does seem to create stability problems when using some cameras with an Android phone-based Robot Controller.
+	+ This does seem to create stability problems when using some cameras with an Android phone-based org.firstinspires.ftc.teamcode.Robot Controller.
-	+ FTC Tech Team is investigating options to mitigate this issue with the phone-based Robot Controllers.
+	+ FTC Tech Team is investigating options to mitigate this issue with the phone-based org.firstinspires.ftc.teamcode.Robot Controllers.
-    - There might be a possible deadlock which causes the RC to become unresponsive when using a UVC webcam with a Nougat Android Robot Controller.
+    - There might be a possible deadlock which causes the RC to become unresponsive when using a UVC webcam with a Nougat Android org.firstinspires.ftc.teamcode.Robot Controller.

  * Wireless
     - When user selects a wireless channel, this channel does not necessarily persist if the phone is power cycled.